 Most of us know that it’s important to see a doctor for an annual checkup.
 During your working years, that annual checkup typically means a full physical.
-But once you become eligible for Medicare, you’ll likely start hearing about something called an annual wellness visit.
+But once you become eligible for Medicare, you’ll likely start hearing about something called an Annual Wellness Visit.

-An annual wellness visit, on the other hand, is primarily focused on preventive care, health screenings and wellness planning.
+Unlike a standard head-to-toe physical, an Annual Wellness Visit is primarily focused on preventive care, health screenings and wellness planning.
 It gives you an opportunity to have a conversation with your doctor about your health status and goals and then create a long-term plan to help you meet those goals and maximize your well-being.

-Below you’ll find an overview of what to expect from your annual wellness visit — and hopefully the motivation to schedule one.
+Below you’ll find an overview of what to expect from your Annual Wellness Visit – and hopefully the motivation to schedule one.

 Taking Stock of Your Medical History

 If you don’t get a form before your visit, you should still be prepared to be as detailed as possible when describing any past medical procedures and illnesses.
-Knowing specific diagnoses and dates will certainly help, but even providing a rough description of major medical events in your life will help your physician understand both your past and current medical issues.
+Knowing specific diagnoses and dates will certainly help, but even giving a rough description of any major medical events in your life will help your physician understand both your past and current medical issues.

 The Who’s Who of Your Health Care Team